 19 A Thomas More Source Book, p.
 180-1.

-Editor’s Note: The featured image is a painting of Sir Thomas More, his father, his household and his descendants (1593) by Rowland Lockey, after Hans Holbein the Younger, courtesy of Wikimedia Commons.
+The featured image is a painting of Sir Thomas More, his father, his household and his descendants (1593) by Rowland Lockey, after Hans Holbein the Younger.
+It is in the public domain, courtesy of Wikimedia Commons.